Daniel-KM/Omeka-S-module-Cartography/README.md

 annotations are saved outside of the resource metadata), go to the tabs `Describe` or `Locate`, then annotate.

 There may be multiple images and georeferenced maps.
+Furthermore, the upper maps are displayed too: the item sets wms layers are displayed with the item one, and the item ones with the media one.

 Notes
 - A geometry can have only one description, because there is only one popup.
 So